Pocky2507/ioBroker.fitbit-fitness-next/README.md

 > ⚠️ **Important:**
 > Install this adapter **only from GitHub** to ensure the correct version and updates.
 >
+> Use this exact command for that!
+>
 > ```
 > iobroker url "https://github.com/Pocky2507/ioBroker.fitbit-fitness/tarball/main"